India eye goals in must-win game against Chinese Taipei | Sports-Games

 Manisha would also be very much eager to shrug off the disappointment of the last game and score the country's first goal in this edition of the premier competition.

+As far as past results are concerned, Chinese Taipei have a better head-to-head record, winning seven out of nine matches between the two nations.

+However, the last time the two sides met India had emerged 1-0 winners in an international friendly at Hamad Town, Bahrain on October 13, 2021.

-In the second game of the day, China will enter as overwhelming favourites against Iran at the Mumbai Football Arena.
+In the second game of the day, China will start as overwhelming favourites against Iran at the Mumbai Football Arena.

 Match live on Eurosport from 7:30pm IST.